 - If one of the peer reviewers does not complete the peer review within this time, the manuscript will be sent to a third peer reviewer.

 - If, when both peer reviews have been submitted, a contradictory recommendation is noticed, the editorial team will search for a third reviewer.
 However, the final decision could be made by the editor based on the available reviews and the editor’s academic judgement.

 - If the manuscript is accepted by the two reviewers, and at least one of them suggests modifications, the manuscript will be returned to the authors for correction.
 They should follow the suggestions and send a revised version of their manuscript along with a letter to each reviewer explaining the modifications made.
 A period of three weeks is usually provided for this.

 - If the revisions are accepted by the two peer reviewers, the manuscript will be sent to copy editing.

 The duration of this stage depends on the number of manuscripts accepted for publication.
-As Íkala publishes issues four times a year (quarterly), it must prioritize the manuscripts that will be published first.
+As Íkala publishes issues three times a year (four-monthly), it must prioritize the manuscripts that are scheduled for the upcoming issue.
 In general, this stage includes the following steps:

 - Before sending the manuscript to copy editing, the editor will do a second review of the manuscript, and then, she will send it to copy editing.